stride3d/stride/README.md

 Welcome to the 3030Engine source code repository!

-3030Engine is a game engine built off of the stride came engine, mostly in c#.
+3030Engine is a game engine built off of the stride game engine, mostly in c#.
 I am not accepting pull requests.